securityfirst/tent-content/contents_en/communications/email/beginner/email-on-smartphones.md

 # Avoid email on your smartphone

-A smartphone is more vulnerable to theft, monitoring and intrusion than a computer.
+A smartphone is generally more vulnerable to theft, monitoring and intrusion than a computer.

 ## When email on a smartphone is unavoidable: